adonisjs/v6-docs/content/docs/authentication/access_tokens_guard.md

+---
+summary: Learn how to use the access tokens guard to authenticate HTTP requests using access tokens.
+---

 # Access tokens guard
 Access tokens authenticate HTTP requests in API contexts where the server cannot persist cookies on the end-user device, for example, third-party access to an API or authentication for a mobile app.